VIPER Frequently Asked Questions

 Q: Do I have to buy a certain brand of radio to operate on the VIPER network?

 A: No. VIPER is the expansion of an existing Motorola radio system owned by the State, so obviously Motorola radios will work on the network.
-We have demonstrated the successful operation of EF Johnson radios on the VIPER network.
-So if a user prefers to use radios other than Motorola, they have the option of using EF Johnson radios.
+A list of approved vendors that can provide VIPER compatible radios can be found in the "Publications" section of this website.

 Q: Will there be a cost to use the VIPER network?